 Taylor Jones had hair that was either black or dark red.
 The hair-change mech was the same for all three, and I assume that all three had the same problem that my Tuesday has!

 Tuesday's original instructions did say she likes having her hair braided like this.
-When Tuesday's hair is styled like this I usually put her blonde hair facing forward.
-When the brunette half is facing forward she tends to look a bit like Buckskin Girl.
+When Tuesday's hair is styled like this I usually put her blonde hair facing forward, because when the brunette half is facing forward she tends to look a bit like Buckskin Girl, an unidentified murder victim that I've taken a liking to.
+(UPDATE, 4/30/2018: Buckskin Girl was identified on April 9th as a missing Arkansas woman named Marcia King.
+I didn't see that coming!)
 The style keeps Tuesday's hair out of her face though, and that's a plus because she has a pretty face.

 Sindy.
 Tuesday is more made up than Sindy, but less glamorous than a Malibu Barbie.

 The remainder of Tuesday's makeup is simple.
 She wears pink lipstick and no blush.

 To keep Tuesday modest, the seller included this orange swimsuit.
 I don't know if it's original or not, but it fits well and it looks okay with the coverup.
 The material is very thin though, thin enough that I'm afraid I'll tear it.